 The scope of our interest includes applications running on the tracker, the iOS/Android/Windows companion applications and the runtime environment.

 Out of Scope Resources

 Resources are out of scope unless specifically listed above.
-In particular, please note that community.fitbit.com, and help.fitbit.com and the Fitbit Web Store (store-*.fitbit.com & fitbit.com/store) are notable examples of resources not in scope.
+In particular, please note that community.fitbit.com, help.fitbit.com and the Fitbit Web Store (store-*.fitbit.com & fitbit.com/store) are notable examples of resources not in scope.

 Please note, we do not provide logins for our corporate wellness programs (corporate.fitbit.com) for bug bounty participants.

 Please read and follow the rules in the Standard Disclosure Terms.